joejonesphd/joejonesphd.github.io/_posts/2018-10-31-Variability2test.md

 ---
 layout: post
-title: Variability Importance Part I
+title: Variability Importance Part II
 author: Joe Jones
 ---

 Why we need to show measures of variability in the media.

-# Part I.
+# Part II.
 -----

 Be sure to check out [Part I](https://josephjonesphd.com/Variability1/) first.